2023 Solar Incentives Guide for Jackson, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" refers to a range of financial incentives put in place to make installing and using solar panels more affordable.
+The phrase "solar incentives" includes a range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Solar incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are given by the federal government, some by the state of Ohio and some by your utility company, county or municipality.
+You may qualify for various kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Ohio government and others from the federal government.
 Categories of solar incentives include:

-- Tax Exemptions: These could come in the form of property tax exemptions, which would allow you to ignore the value added by your solar panels when calculating the taxes you pay on your house.
+- Tax Exemptions: These could come in the form of property tax exemptions, which would allow you to exclude the value added by your solar panels when calculating the taxes you pay on your home.
 You may also qualify for an exemption on sales tax at the time of purchase.

 Best Solar Financing